SHARE

 Market pulse: VFACTS October 2025

-• Utes and SUVs still dominate—Australia’s love affair with cargo room and ground clearance isn’t fading.
+• Utes and SUVs still rule.
+Australia loves cargo room and a tall driving position.

-• EV uptake is steady where home charging is easy; slower where street parking rules the roost.
+• EV uptake is brisk where home charging is simple; slower where street parking rules.

 AMG value shock: 2026 Mercedes-AMG GLC43 Carbon Edition